 We are grateful for the support we receive from parents and good attendance will ensure that your child can reach their full potential.
 To achieve this, your child needs to attend school every day.
 All schools must have an identified attendance lead.
-At Colley Lane, we have an attendance team lead by Mr Dowling.
+At Colley Lane, we have an attendance team lead by Mr Simpson.

-Parents can our attendance email address if their child is going to be absent from school or for any other attendance matter.
+Parents can use our attendance email address if their child is going to be absent from school or for any other attendance matter.

 The email address is email@example.com